AaronBush07/ca_dev_test/README.md

 ## Notes
 - Component can be found in frontend/src/components/AutoSearch.vue.
 There is a vuex store located in frontend/src/store/index.js.
 - There is a backend and frontend part to this project.
 You will need two terminals running to run this.
 - Due to time constraints, I haven't added any validation or tests.
-Examples of tests I've written can be found my other repositories.
+Examples of tests I've written can be found in my other repositories.

 ## Backend
 - Navigate to the backend folder and run ```npm install``` then run ```nodemon``` to start the backend server.
 It should be running on http://localhost:3000